 The problem equally affects consumers and businesses as end users of products and services and exists both in the online environment and in real-world situations.

-Main elements of the proposal
+Main elements of the regulation

 Furthermore, the proposal bans blocking of access to websites and the use of automatic re-routing if the customer has not given prior consent.